elasticio/elasticio.github.io/content/_getting-started/snapshot-overview.md

 It is important to understand, that taking snapshots and using them is an asynchronous process.
 This means that if a Component fails before another snapshot is taken, it will lose all the data between failure and the last snapshot.

+Also, an important thing is that there can only be one snapshot per step in a Flow.
+A snapshot is limited to `5 KB`, so please refrain from trying to use it as an intermediate database and writing unnecessary data there.

 ## Use Cases
 Obviously, there are many similar Components, so rather than mention their names, we will base the scenarios on Component functionality: